LibraryCarpentry/lc-first-website/_posts/2017-10-17-latest-news.md

 Since there was general agreement across both calls for eventual merger with the Carpentries ([which will themselves merge in January 2018](http://www.datacarpentry.org/blog/merger/)), it was decided that the Library Carpentry community should elect an interim Steering Committee to guide us through that process.
-The proposal was to have five people (to prevent tied votes) and to revisit the Committee post-merger.
+The proposal was to have around five to seven people (to prevent tied votes) and to revisit the Committee post-merger.

 Several people expressed interest in serving on such a committee.
 Belinda Weaver will dig up the Software Carpentry Steering Committee's terms of reference and propose something similar for Library Carpentry's interim committee.
-We will then try to organise a vote.
+We will then make a proposal about that, ask for feedback, and then try to organise a vote.

 The people interested were: